Who Is Responsible for My Accident?

 Working out accident liability

 Responsibility for an accident is known as liability.
 The person or organisation liable for your accident will depend on where, why and how it happened.
-Every accident is different, so every liable party will be different.
+Every accident is different, meaning every liable party will be different, too.

 The basic situation is that if someone has been negligent in their duty of care to you and you’ve been injured as a result, they could be liable and you could make a compensation claim against them.
-Let’s take a look at how this would be applicable in some real life examples:
+We’ve broken down how this could be applied in some real life scenarios:

 • Road accidents